Abruzzo - Travel Guide

 With part of Abruzzo bordering the Adriatic Sea, there are four main ports: Pescara, Ortona, Vasto, and Giulianova.
 In addition to outstanding fishing, Abruzzo ports, coast, and regional waterways offer sailing, canoeing, fishing, and even windsurfing for the truly adventurous!

-When traveling away from the coast and into the medieval hilltop villages and mountains, the region is best traveled by car or bus, and in some cases, by foot in extremely remote areas.
+When traveling away from the coast and into the medieval hilltop villages and mountains, the region is best explored by car, and in some cases, by foot in extremely remote areas.
 There are three main highways.
-Highway A24 has the longest road tunnel entirely on Italian territory and can connect visitors from Rome with the Abruzzo coast in only two hours.
-Highway A25 connects Rome to the Pescara province.
+Highway A24 has the longest road tunnel entirely on Italian territory and can connect visitors from Rome with the Abruzzo coast in approximately two hours.
+Highway A25 connects Rome to the city of Pescara.
 Highway A14, also known as the A14 Adriatica, winds through coastal towns and tourist hotspots.

 While there are a couple of smaller airports, the popular Abruzzo International Airport facilitates international travel by connecting visitors in Pescara with many other European cities.

 The climate in Abruzzo is largely controlled by the Apennine Mountains as they seemingly divide the region’s weather.
-November tends to universally be the rainiest month for both the mountains and coast, but that is where the similarities end.
+November tends to be universally the rainiest month for both the mountains and coast, though that is where the similarities end.

 The mountains are often cool and dry with temperatures averaging close to 50 degrees, but can climb to just under 70 degrees during the day in the summer.
-The highest mountain elevations get snowfall, which offers fabulous skiing opportunities with beautiful scenery at half the price of its Italian counterparts.
+The highest mountain elevations get snowfall, with fabulous skiing opportunities and beautiful scenery at a lower price than other Italian counterparts.

 WHEN IN ABRUZZO